whatsacomputertho/fbsim-core/README.md

 ## Overview

 In its initial iteration, this crate provides utilities for simulating american football leagues at the box score level.
-The `BoxScoreGenerator` struct which will generate an american football box score given the normalized skill differential between the home offense and the away defense, and vice versa, the away offense and the home defense.
 It is based on the four regression models derived [in this repository](https://github.com/whatsacomputertho/fbdb-boxscore-eda).

 ## Usage

-Below, usage is given for the `BoxScoreGenerator`

 ### Adding via Cargo